cryptosphere/cryptosphere/README.md

 -----------------

 The Cryptosphere is based on a number of previous, similar P2P cryptosystems.
-Here are the whitepapers for some of the software's influences:
+Here are the papers for some of the software's influences:

 * [Tahoe - The Least-Authority Filesystem (Tahoe-LAFS)](https://tahoe-lafs.org/~zooko/lafs.pdf)
 * [A Distributed Decentralized Information Storage and Retrieval System (Freenet)](http://freenetproject.org/papers/ddisrs.pdf)